jaxmann/soccer-highlights-server/README.md

  - Logs are output daily into /logs.
  - delete-timeq.jar needs to be run every 60 seconds on a cronjob.
  - db is Sqlite3

+ To regenerate player tables (after a transfer window, for instance), run the python script inside regenerate-tables and then run the UniqueSynonyms java program inside src and redirect the output to synsTable inside regenerate-players), then reload the db files using the skeletons